Acid Reflux Or Heartburn? These Natural Remedies Might Just Do The Trick

 4. Acupuncture to prevent heartburn.

 Heartburn is the result of the opening between the esophagus and the stomach relaxing and opening to allow the backward flow of contents.
 Some believe acupuncture may discourage the relaxation of this sphincter, holding the stomach closed and blocking the expulsion of acid up the esophagus.
 Research is limited but promising for this natural healing therapy.
+Make sure you seek the advice of a licensed and reliable acupuncturist if you go down this route.

 5. Digestive enzymes for acid reflux.